Tchongas/MCSRobsremote/README.md

 ## Real‑time updates

-If another person changes scenes or toggles items from a different rOBSon instance (or directly in OBS), your app will update automatically.
+If another person changes scenes or toggles items from a different ROBSon instance (or directly in OBS), your app will update automatically.
 You’ll see “(remote)” in the console next to those actions.

 ## Plugins